Reuse indicator

 What does this indicator measure?

-1. Recognised reuse centres
+1. Recognised reuse centers (buying)

-2. Private second-hand shops
+2. Private physical second-hand shops and antique shops (buying)

-4. Second-hand fairs and flea markets
+4. Second-hand fairs, garage sales and flea markets (buying and receiving)

-5. Family and friends
+5. Family and friends (buying and receiving)

 Discover more topics